NHS funding for prospective undergraduate students

 If you are studying on an undergraduate social work degree, in your first year you will be eligible for the normal statutory support from Student Finance England (SFE).
 Such students may also qualify for a Chamberlain Award from the University.

 In subsequent years, it is understood that those students who are performing well on their course may be eligible for a non-repayable bursary from the NHS.
 Full details regarding this can be found on the NHSBSA website.
 This bursary will be in addition to any other continuing funding from SFE.
 However, such students will no longer receive a Chamberlain Award from us.
-Students who do not receive a social work bursary can apply to have their Chamberlain Award from us continued.
+Students who do not receive a social work bursary can apply to have their Chamberlain Award from us continued, and should contact us for advice.

 Please note that where there are additional costs associated with attending placements in relation to this course, it is expected that the agency offering the placement will make a contribution towards these.